jainaayush2006/CoBT/README.md

 # CoBT: Collaborative Programming of Behaviour Trees from One Demonstration for Robot Manipulation

 This repo includes demonstration data, segmented state variables and graphs, and generated BTs for all the 7 tasks discussed in the paper.
-Furthermore, it includes the responses from the conducted user study.
+Furthermore, the responses from the conducted user study are [here](User-study Responses).

 **Note**-
 * The demonstration data ([memory](Memory)) is in .pkl file format.
 To read the file refer to this [code](Memory/git_data.py).